microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_vm_extension_customscript_arm.md

     ![](../img/vm_extension_customscript/06.png)

-* Since on the script you deployed configured the operating system you can verify the results.
-Go to the Azure Arc connected VM in the Azure Portal and select Extensions, you should see the Custom Script extension installed:
+* You can also verify the deployment by going to the Azure Arc connected VM in the Azure Portal and select Extensions, you should see the Custom Script extension installed:

     ![](../img/vm_extension_customscript/07.png)

+* You can also verify the custom script execution by connecting to the VMs and verifying that the operating system has been configured.
-* For Linux VMs login to your VM and checkout the message of the day, it was customized by the script so you should see a message like this:
+    - For linux VM, use SSH to connect to your VM and checkout the message of the day, it was customized by the script so you should see a message like this:

     ![](../img/vm_extension_customscript/08.png)

-* For the Windows VM you deployed some applications in this case: Microsoft Edge, 7zip and Visual Studio Code.
-RDP to your VM and make sure the applications are installed.
+    - For the Windows VM, use RDP to connect to your VM and verify that the applications have been installed in this case: Microsoft Edge, 7zip and Visual Studio Code.

     ![](../img/vm_extension_customscript/09.png)